-Date(s) of Revision(s) to this Document: 12.09.17
+Date(s) of Revision(s) to this Document: 24.09.18

 This programme specification template aligns with recommendations within the UK Quality Code for Higher Education.
-The information provided, by the programme proposer, in each section is definitively agreed between the delivering institution and Plymouth University at approval.
-Therefore any requests for changes to content (post the conditions set at approval) must follow Plymouth University's procedures for making changes to partnership programmes.
+The information provided, by the programme proposer, in each section is definitively agreed between the delivering institution and University of Plymouth at approval.
+Therefore any requests for changes to content (post the conditions set at approval) must follow University of Plymouth's procedures for making changes to partnership programmes.